Stuart-Mouse/lead-sheets/notes.md

 I feel like this is something I should be abel to do but I remember it being nearly impossible to do tersely and there was also some related issue there with pointers not being able to have a null value i think

+for typechecking, we want to be able to return an error enum to denote the reason for failure, which should be helpful in certain cases which are currently somewhat ambiguous we also want to be able to return an error for the sake of user callbacks

+multiple returns is nicer from user side though, so we will just adapt with wrapper procs

+simplify error messages, don't format with location in error string, just attach location to Error object. if user then prints error later, then format location with error message